MargoSmith/Honours-Project-MATHVERB/README.md

-# Honours-Project-MATHVERB
+# Website for the Honours Project MATHVERB

-This study aims to improve access to mathematics for isiZulu speakers with visual impairments, by investigating natural language generation (NLG) techniques to translate math expressions into textual descriptions.
+This study aims to improve access to mathematics for isiZulu speakers with visual impairments, by investigating Natural Language Generation (NLG) techniques to translate math expressions into textual descriptions.
 This math-to-text process is called math verbalisation.

+Download and extract the zip folder.
-Open index.html file to view website in browser.
+Open index.html file to view the website in browser.